 - 1/3 cup chopped dried apricots (or whichever dried fruit you prefer-- I think cranberries and/or sultanas would also be lovely)

 - 1/4 cup brown rice syrup (other liquid sweeteners, such as honey, should also work, but the flavor/sweetness will slightly change)

 - 2 tbsps coconut oil, melted

 - 2-3 tbsps coconut or almond milk powder (or sub powdered sugar to taste if you'd prefer more sweetness)

 - Small dash turmeric

-- ~1/4 cup toasted coconut chips, for topping (optional, but delicious!)
+- ~1/4 cup toasted coconut chips, for topping (optional, but flavorful and delicious!)

 Preheat the oven to 180 C / 350 F.

 In a large bowl, whisk together the eggs and other wet ingredients.
 Next, add the coconut flour to the bowl, and sprinkle the other dry ingredients on top, creating a little mound (or use a separate bowl if you'd prefer, aka don't mind washing two bowls).
 Fold the dry ingredients together a little before fully incorporating them into the wet mixture.